 Such a simple chemistry thing, but key.
 Please spread the news to help others avoid a DIY colour oopsie.

-Whether Debra Messing and Angie Harmon (#Iwanttobeher) are examples of hot roots or root-touch-up mishaps is debatable, but you get the idea.
-Don’t let it happen to you, ’k?
+Whether Debra Messing and Angie Harmon (#Iwanttobeheranyway) are examples of hot roots or root-touch-up mishaps is debatable, but you get the idea.
+Don't let it happen to you, ’k?

-UPDATE Celebrity stylist Charles Baker Strahan spotted Debra Messing’s photo in this post and weighed in with the following info and advice: “Almost all over-the-counter colors us 20 vol developer.
-If you are covering minimal gray and using the same tonal quality you should be fine.
-If you have advanced gray and are trying to match color from a salon you will find trouble like Debra Messing in this photo.”
+UPDATE Celebrity hair stylist Charles Baker Strahan (he's worked with Mariah Carey, Kathy Griffin, and Leighton Meester) spotted Debra Messing's photo in this post and weighed in with the following info and advice: "Almost all over-the-counter colors use 20 vol developer.
+If you are covering minimal gray and using hair colour with the same tonal quality you should be fine.
+If you have advanced gray and are trying to match color from a salon you will find trouble like Debra Messing in this photo."